kaiyang7766/VFTReader/README.md

 ### 3) Drawing the width found in a rectangle, the image separation is found as below:
 ![gridnumber27separated](https://raw.githubusercontent.com/kaiyang7766/VFTReader/main/docs/readmepics/gridnumber27separated.PNG)

-The CNN model can now predict the individual digit based on the separation.
+The CNN model can now predict the individual digit based on the separation indicated by the red rectangles.

 ## Convolutional Neural Network (CNN) Training
 As the digits font used in VFT Reports are Arial, the data used to train the CNN model is Arial font from 0 to 9 with symbols like negative sign "-" and "<".